SeiryuZ/HemeWeb/proposal/README.md

 **How other HPC projects deal with similar problems**

-In past few years, many complex HPC software packages have been developed for the cloud.
+In the past few years, many complex HPC software packages have been deployed to the cloud.
 In this section, I will highlight these projects to learn how they solve similar issues.

 One similar project is Nekkloud [21].
 In this case, Nektar++, a complex high-order finite element code, face similar usability problems.
 Their original workflow was so complex that only few people can run it.
 People without computer expertise had a hard time to actually run computations with it.
-Furthermore, one should  also  get access to a HPC infrastructure to run it, which is not easy.
+Furthermore, one should  also  get access to a HPC infrastructure to run it, which may not be easy.
 Nekkloud project is their answer to these problems.
 It was developed to encapsulate most difficulties in using the software package.
-Using web application to provide high level interface instead of using command line.
+Using a web application to provide high level interface instead of using the command line.
 Making it more accessible to more people without computing expertise.
 In addition to that, it ran on cloud infrastructures.
 Allowing people without dedicated HPC infrastructure to run high-order finite element computations.

 Another project that is tackling similar space is Galaxy [24].
-Galaxy, a web-based reproducible research platform, use cloud infrastructure to run its HPC applications.
+Galaxy, a web-based reproducible research platform, uses cloud infrastructure to run its HPC applications.
 In illustrating its use, the developers have developed a super-resolution spark (SRS) model.
-This modeling process need a supercomputing resources to execute which cloud infrastructure provide.
-These capabilities are also encapsulated in an easy to use web interface.
-Making it easy for scientists to run, and share simulations with the public.
+This modeling process needs a supercomputing resources to execute the cloud infrastructure provides.
+These capabilities are also encapsulated in an easy to use web interfaces, making it easy for scientists to run, and share simulations.

-Above examples illustrate that web application is a viable alternative interface for complex applications.
-It allows users without HPC expertise to easily run the applications.
-However, this implementation on the cloud also have negative impact on the applications.
-Raw performances are lower than dedicated HPC infrastructures.
-These performance penalty was observed in [21][23][24].
-Nekkloud project consider the performance penalty is acceptable, because cloud infrastructures allow flexibility.
-This flexibility and the benefit of making it more usable outweigh the performance penalty.
+Above examples illustrate that a web application can be a viable alternative interface for complex applications.
+However, this implementation on the cloud also has a negative impact on the applications.
+Raw performance is lower than dedicated HPC infrastructures.
+These performance penalty was observed in the projects mentioned already [21][23][24].
+Nekkloud authors considered the performance penalty acceptable, because the cloud infrastructures allow flexibility.
+This flexibility and the benefit of making it more usable will sometimes outweigh the performance penalty.

 Pros and cons of web application for complex HPC projects are area that are often discussed.
 But, deployment scenario for these HPC projects in cloud infrastructure are rarely discussed.
 More specifically, the use of containerization technology in helping tools deployment.